7 reasons why your WordPress site is slow (and how to fix them)

 Add page caching.

-Bonus: WP-Optimize’s caching also includes options for Gzip compression, browser caching, and even cache preloading.
+Bonus: WP-Optimize also includes features like Gzip compression, browser caching, and cache preloading to help pages load even faster.

 4. An overloaded or bloated database